v1nland/react-flags-select/README.md

 # react-flags-select

+This repository is a fork.
 A React library that provides a customizable SVG flags select components and standalone SVG flags components.

 ## Demo and Example